nhm-herpetology/museum-NGS-training/Unit_02/Molecular_Lab/README.md

 * 2% Agarose cartridge w/ internal standard for Blue Pippin
 * Thermal cycler
 * 1.5 mL microcentrifuge tubes
+* 50 mL conical (falcon) tube for the annealing buffer

 **Protocol**

 1. We will start by constructing our own adapters that will be used to barcode (=index) each of the eight dA-tailed reactions.
-First, we will take...
+First, we need to make the annealing buffer.
+In a 50 mL conical tube mix the following:
+  * 5 mL 1M TRIS
+  * 5 mL 5M NaCl
+  * 1 mL 0.5M EDAT
+  * 39 mL nuclease-free water
+>This is your annealing buffer

 2. To each tube with 25 uL of dA-tailed DNA, add the following:
   * 2.5 uL 5X Ligation Buffer